vtrnnhlinh/vtrnnhlinh.github.io/_drafts/obsidian-aug-2025.md

 First one is **Dataview**, I use this to have an overview for my reading list.
 The useful resource is [Examples - Dataview](https://blacksmithgu.github.io/obsidian-dataview/resources/examples/).

-Second one is **Spaced Repition**.
+Second one is **Spaced Repetition**.
 This plugin makes Obsidian more lively and more interactive.
 With this plugin, you can review knowledge easier without using a seperated flashcard app like Anki or Quizlet.

+Third is **Git** as I backup my notes as a GitHub repo :clown_face:

+Final one is **Chronology**, it's just a fancy calendar app.
+Why I choose this instead of other popular calendar plugin?
+It's simple and works like I want.